rob-luke/Neuroimaging.jl/docs/src/eeg/examples.md

 channelnames(s)
 ```

-Similarly to query the sample rate of the measurement call:
+Similarly to query the sample rate of the measurement.
+Internally `Neuroimaging.jl` makes extensive use of the `Uniful` package and stores many values with their associated units.
+To obtain the sampling rate in Hz as a floating point number call:

 ```@example fileread
 samplingrate(s)